RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 <br>

-But other accidentals are **editorially supplied` to indicate musica ficta.
-In CRIM these are recorded in red above the staff, and are exported to MEI as `<supplied>` elements.
-In order to and encode these correctly in MuseScore, we use the following procedure, which will color the effected note red and move the accidental above the staff.
-MEI tools will then convert these to `<supplied>` elements in the MEI file.
+But other accidentals are **editorially supplied**.
+In CRIM MuseScore and Sibelius files, these are recorded in red above the staff, and are exported to MEI as with this highlight.
+MEI Tools converts all accidentals that appear in association with red notes into `<supplied>` elements in the MEI file.

 Here is now to do this in MuseScore:

-- Make sure you have added the Musica_ficta_color plug-in to MuseScore.
-You can download it from th MEI Tools github repository.
+- Make sure you have added the `musicaFicta_color.qnm` to the `Plugins` folder in `MuseScore 4`, as explained above.

-- For each note that requires musica ficta:
+- *For each note that requires musica ficta*:
-    - add the accidental on the staff using MuseScore `Palettes > Accidentals` menu or the main toolbar
+    - select the note and (if it's not already marked) add the accidental on the staff using MuseScore `Palettes > Accidentals` menu or the main toolbar
-    - select the note with the accidental
-    - use MuseScore Plug-in `Musica_ficta_color` to color the note red and move the accidental above the staff
+    - make sure the same note is selected, and then use `Plugins > Music/arranging tools` menu to select the `musicaFicta_color` function.
+This will move the accidental to show *above* the staff and simultaneously color the given note red (if still selected it will appear to be blue, but click away to see the red highlight)
     - consider creating a custom keyboard shortcut for this plug-in to speed up the process.

 The process will look like this: